 November 08, 2017

-On a recent trip to CloudSense’s Melbourne base, we took the opportunity to sit down with Melbourne-native, Luke Stow, to pick his brains on the technology landscape in energy retail.
+We recently took the opportunity to sit down with experienced CIO, Luke Stow, to pick his brains on the technology landscape in energy retail.
 Luke has a wealth of experience in business transformations, having led successful digital reinventions at huge businesses including Hydro Tasmania, Telstra and Cathay Pacific.

 During our conversation, Luke covered some of the key topics affecting today’s energy retailers in this unrelentingly competitive marketplace – from the importance of customer-centricity to the types of technology energy retailers should be implementing if they want to succeed.